KenKundert/sshconfig/README.rst

     """.format(**locals()))

 In this example, the desired algorithms are given first.
-Then, the algorithms available on the older SSH server are given.
+Then, the algorithms supported by the older SSH server are given.
 These can be found by using ``sss -Q``, or if you version of SSH is too old to support the ``-Q`` option, they can be found by scouring the *ssh_config* man page.
 The variable used for the available algorithms (those in all caps) are interpreted by *sshconfig*.
 Any